blankey1337/AlohaMini/README.md

 Note:
 - Printable STL files under `/hardware/`
 - Compute platform can be replaced with Jetson Nano or similar SBCs if desired.
-- Additionally, CAD and URDF files will be released soon.
+- URDF files will be released soon

 ## Quick Start

 Start building and running AlohaMini: